sutta » sn » sn22 » Saṁyutta Nikāya 22.95

 sāro ettha na vijjati.

-for no substance is found here.
+for no core is found here.

 Evaṁ khandhe avekkheyya,